caleb221/Smart_Farm/README.md

   An Arduino Nano with an AI-Thinker RA-02 (SX1278 433Mhz communication module) is used for field soil monitoring, and automated irrigation as well as handling its own solar module implementation.<br>

+  A Router is used to handle MQTT messaging as well as clients.<br>